 Tax Information Income Tax In Canada, completing an income tax form and sending it to the government is referred to as ‘filing a tax return’.
 You must file a tax return if you: Earned income from employment (on-campus and/or off-campus) Received a scholarship/bursary while in Canada.
 In Canada, income tax is administered by the Canada Revenue Agency (CRA).
 The Canadian income tax year is from January 1 to December 31.
 By filing your tax return, students are often eligible for a refund if you have had any of the following income or expenses during the tax year: Rent expenses for off-campus housing Hourly pay Scholarships/bursaries Tuition (T2202A and T4A tax forms from Durham College are available to download) Income Tax Deadline The tax year in Canada is from January 1 to December 31.
 Income tax forms must be completed and submitted by April 30 of the following year.
-For example, you must mail your completed tax forms for the 2019 tax year (January 1, 2019 to December 31, 2019) by April 30, 2020.
+For example, you must mail your completed tax forms for the 2021 tax year (January 1, 2021 to December 31, 2021) by April 30, 2022.
 Information about filing a tax return as an international student in Canada can be found on the Canada Revenue Agency’s website.
-Social Insurance Number To submit your income tax form, you must have a Social Insurance Number (SIN) To apply for a SIN, you must have a study permit which includes a condition or remark to work on and/or off campus.
-Resources Check out this video series from the CRA to help international students understand income taxes.
-If you have any questions about your T2202 please email: email@example.com or firstname.lastname@example.org Remember to include your name and student number in your email.
-How to file your taxes Online NETFILE is an electronic tax-filing option allowing you to file your income tax directly to the Canada Revenue Agency online.
+Social Insurance Number To submit your income tax form, you must have a Social Insurance Number (SIN).
+To apply for a SIN, you must have a study permit which includes a condition or remark to work on and/or off campus.
+Resources If you have any questions about your T2202 please email: email@example.com or firstname.lastname@example.org.
+Remember to include your name and student number in your email.
+How to File Your Taxes Online NETFILE is an electronic tax-filing option allowing you to file your income tax directly to the Canada Revenue Agency online.
 Tax returns filed via NETFILE must first be prepared using a NETFILE-certified product you can find on their website.
 By paper Find the forms you need to submit your tax return by paper.
-Tax clinics Generally, students may access support on campus or from the community for free filing options.
-These resources have been impacted due to recent closures and are not currently open/available.
-Please visit About Free Tax clinics for more information regarding the resources available in your community.
-This information will be helpful when businesses and services reopen.
+Tax Clinics Generally, students may access support on campus or from the community for free filing options.
+These resources have been impacted due to COVID-19 concerns and may have been cancelled or postponed.
+Please visit About Free Tax Clinics for more information regarding the resources available in your community.
 Some independent businesses that offer tax filing services for a fee are still open by appointment only.
 A Google search for ‘tax clinics’ in your area will provide you with more information about these businesses.
 Please call them directly for more information.